cm-jones/cm-jones/README.md

 ## About Me

-I'm currently working as a software engineer at an augmented reality startup called Panama.
+I'm currently working as a software engineer at Panama, an augmented reality startup in Chicago, IL, USA.

 Some facts about me: